Rishthegreat/Notes/School/Dehydration Synthesis.md

 # Dehydration Synthesis
 ---

-- This reaction is taking water out of the macromo
+- This reaction is taking water out of the macromolecules
 - These reactions are used to create macromolecules
 - The subcomponents of a water molecule (Hydrogen and Hydroxide) are removed from interacting monomers and a covalent bond forms between them
 - The subcomponents join together to form a molecute of water (water is a byproduct)